Tracardi/tracardi/README.md

 [Tracardi](http://www.tracardi.com)  is a Graphic User Interface based on [Apache Unomi](https://unomi.apache.org).
 Unomi is an open-source Customer Data Platform that allows anyone to collect user-profiles and manage them in a very robust way.

+This repository contains source for tracardi-unomi-api.
+You must run it with [https://github.com/atompie/tracardi-unomi-gui] to see the frontend.

 # Installation

 In order to run [Tracardi](http://www.tracardi.com) you must have docker installed on your linux machine.
 Please refer to [docker installation manual](https://docs.docker.com/engine/install/)